Action, entropy and pair creation rate of charged black holes in de Sitter space: A comment on the Festina Lente bound

-This strongly suggests an s-wave tunneling calculation in de Sitter space should be able to reproduce the effective thermodynamical evolution, as long as one excludes the superradiant regime by imposing the absence of very light charged particles.
-This would be interesting to check explicitly, especially in the ultracold limit, where the effective evolution, described in terms of $dq/dm$, is fixed uniquely and equals
+This supports the conjecture that an s-wave tunneling calculation in de Sitter space should be able to reproduce the effective evolution inside the allowed shark fin region, as long as one excludes the superradiant regime by requiring the absence of charged particles that are too light.
+In other words, we would like to suggest that the Festina Lente bound can be derived (and understood) more precisely by identifying the microscopic mass and charge parameters for which $\Delta S$ vanishes.
+This would be interesting to check explicitly, especially in the ultracold limit, where the macroscopic effective decay, described in terms of $dq/dm$, is fixed uniquely and equals

-It is important to realize that this unique limiting direction of the flow in the top region of the shark fin should be reproduced for a range of elementary charges and masses, as long as the superradiant (and potentially a sub-extremal) regime in the mass and charge parameter space is excluded.
-In general, a tunneling calculation should allow for a precise determination (including backreaction) of the superradiant regime and therefore a more precise Festina Lente type bound (in arbitrary dimensions).
+It is important to realize that this unique limiting direction of the effective decay in the top region of the shark fin should be obtained for a range of elementary charges and masses, as long as a superradiant and sub-extremal regime in the mass and charge parameter space is excluded.
+We suspect that a tunneling calculation can allow for a precise determination (including backreaction) of the superradiant regime and therefore a more precise (and better understood) version of the Festina Lente bound (in arbitrary dimensions).